 Rose supports three label sizes.

 Please note that when buying labels, the official Dymo labels have punchouts between labels so the printer knows where to stop.
 We have clients who have purchased some labels that do not have the punchout, and will not work.
 Be careful when buying the labels to make sure that they have the punchout (some generic brands do this correctly).

 Configure the Printer Driver

-Once you have the best version of the driver installed, you will want to open your System Preferences and then click on Print and Scan.
+Once you have the best version of the driver (we currently support LabelWriters) installed, you will want to open your System Preferences and then click on Print and Scan.
 Next, click on the + button to add the printer.

-To configure the settings for the printer itself, open either Chrome or Safari and enter the following:
+To configure the settings for the printer itself, open either Chrome and enter the following:

 To enable CUPS for your computer, first highlight and copy: cupsctl WebInterface=yes